david4096/huggingface-rdf-paper/paper/paper.md

 The Hugging Face approach to dataset metadata, utilizing Croissant in JSON-LD format, represents a significant shift in how metadata is handled for machine learning datasets.
 To provide context and depth, it is useful to compare this approach with other established metadata standards, such as DataCite, DCAT, schema.org, and Ro-crate.
 Each of these standards offers different features and capabilities, impacting their applicability to various use cases.

-* **DataCite:** DataCite[Brase2009-ye] is a widely recognized metadata standard used primarily for publishing and citing research datasets.
+* **DataCite:** DataCite[@Brase2009-ye] is a widely recognized metadata standard used primarily for publishing and citing research datasets.
 It emphasizes bibliographic information such as authorship, publication date, and access details.
 While DataCite is robust in providing citation metadata, it does not address the rich, detailed metadata needed for machine learning datasets, such as dataset structure, data types, or integration with computational frameworks.
-* **DCAT (Data Catalog Vocabulary):** DCAT[Version_undated-uv] is a W3C standard designed to enhance the interoperability of data catalogs published on the web.
+* **DCAT (Data Catalog Vocabulary):** DCAT[@Version_undated-uv] is a W3C standard designed to enhance the interoperability of data catalogs published on the web.
 It focuses on describing datasets and their distributions, making it useful for cataloging purposes.
 However, DCAT is less specialized in representing detailed machine learning metadata or supporting advanced querying capabilities, which are crucial for ML workflows.
 * **Schema.org:** Schema.org provides a broad vocabulary for structured data on the web, including schemas for datasets.
 The Croissant format builds on Schema.org's Dataset schema, extending it with additional metadata fields relevant to machine learning.
 While Schema.org offers a foundational structure for dataset descriptions, Croissant introduces more specialized features and semantics tailored to ML needs, such as detailed data types and integration with machine learning frameworks.
-* **Ro-Crate:** The RO-Crate[Soiland-Reyes2022-ys] (Research Object Crate) specification is designed to support the packaging and sharing of research data and its associated metadata.
+* **Ro-Crate:** The RO-Crate[@Soiland-Reyes2022-ys] (Research Object Crate) specification is designed to support the packaging and sharing of research data and its associated metadata.
 Similar to Croissant, RO-Crate focuses on organizing datasets in a way that facilitates reproducibility and sharing.
 RO-Crate's emphasis on research object packaging aligns with the goal of making datasets more accessible and reusable.
 However, Croissant extends beyond this by incorporating semantic typing and advanced querying capabilities through RDF and SPARQL, providing a more nuanced approach to metadata for machine learning.

 ## Hugging Face and Croissant Approach